ProVir/WebServiceSwift/README.md

 ## Features

 - [x] Easy interface for use
-- [x] All work with network in inner engine and storage, hided from interface.
+- [x] All work with network in inner endpoint and storage, hided from interface.
 - [x] Support Dispatch Queue.
 - [x] One class for work with many types requests.
-- [x] One class for work with many engines and storages.
+- [x] One instance for work with many endpoints and storages.
-- [x] Simple storage on disk in package.
-Easy - add only engine and work!
+- [x] Simple storages (on disk, data base or in memory) in package.
+Easy - add only own api endpoint and ready!
-- [x] Support NetworkActivityIndicator on iOS (from 2.2).
+- [x] Support NetworkActivityIndicator on iOS.
-- [x] Thread safe (from 2.2).
+- [x] Thread safe.
-- [x] Responses with concrete type in completion handler closures (from 2.2).
+- [x] Responses with concrete type in completion handler closures.
-- [x] Providers for requests (have RequestProvider) for work with only concrete request (from 2.2).
+- [x] Providers for requests (have RequestProvider and GroupProvider) for work with only concrete requests.
 Used to indicate more explicit dependencies (DIP).
-- [x] MockEngine for temporary or test  response data without use real api engine (from 2.2).
+- [x] Mock endpoints for temporary or test response data without use real api endpoint.
+- [x] Full support Alamofire (include base endpoint).
-- [ ] Simple HTTP Engine.
+- [x] Simple HTTP Endpoints (NSURLSession or Alamofire).

-## Warnings - in version 2.3 there will be changes

-#### Removed `WebServiceBaseRequesting.requestKey` parameter
-The parameter is no longer responsible for the uniqueness and management of running requests.
-Instead of this parameter, the following features will be added:
-1. Only requests with the implementation of a `Hashable` protocol are unique. `Equatable`, but not `Hashable` requests ignoring.
-2. Added parameter `key: AnyHashable` for `performRequests()` methods.
-It changes the algorithm for determining the uniqueness of the request, the uniqueness of the request is determined by it.

-#### Removed `WebService.excludeDuplicateRequestsDefault` and `WebServiceBaseRequesting.excludeDuplicate` parameters.
-Added parameter `excludeDuplicate: Bool` for `performRequests()` methods.
-Now the condition of the absence of duplicate requests is set only at the moment of execution of the request itself.
-It is recommended not to use the parameter `WebService.excludeDuplicateRequestsDefault`.

-#### From `WebServiceMockRequesting` removed default implementation parameters and functions.
-Always use all the parameters in your implementation.

 ## Requirements